 Most patients undergoing palate surgery will also have loud snoring.
 The goal of palate surgery is to eliminate obstructive sleep apnea.
 Usually snoring will improve dramatically if this goal is accomplished.
 However, many patients will continue to snore to some extent, even after surgery that resolves obstructive sleep apnea completely.

-You should be prescribed narcotic pain medication after palate surgery (with or without tonsillectomy).
-Take this medication as you need it for pain control, and try not to let the pain increase until it becomes intolerable before you take the medication.
+When you are at home, take your pain medication as you need it.
+You can also continue to hold ice chips inside your mouth to decrease pain and swelling.
+Use the pain medication in the same way as it worked in the hospital.
+Some days may be worse than others, and it may be frustrating because the pain continues at roughly the same level for 10-14 days after surgery.
+Try not to let the pain increase until it becomes intolerable before you take the medication.
 If you are running out of medication and need more, please call the office in advance to obtain another prescription.
 If you prefer to avoid narcotics, you should feel free to use acetaminophen (Tylenol®).
 Avoid aspirin, NSAIDs (such as ibuprofen, Advil®, Motrin®, naproxen, or Aleve®), vitamin supplements, or herbal medications for at least two weeks because they can increase your risk of bleeding after surgery.
 Your pain will be significant for at least the first 7-10 days following surgery, but it should improve markedly by 14 days following surgery.

-You may be prescribed an antibiotic to take for several days.
+Most patients receive an antibiotic while in the hospital.
+You may be prescribed an antibiotic to take when you go home.
 This can be useful for preventing infection and decreasing swelling.
 Take the antibiotics as directed.
-If you develop a rash or diarrhea (possible risks of antibiotics and other medications), stop the antibiotics and contact your doctor immediately.
+If you develop a rash or diarrhea (possible risks of antibiotics and other medications), stop the antibiotics and contact Dr. Kezirian immediately.

-At a minimum, patients should walk at least three times a day starting the day after surgery.
-Walking and spending more time out of bed (walking or in a chair) rather than in bed are helpful because they reduce the risks of developing pneumonia or blood clots in the legs.
-However, patients should avoid strenuous activity because that typically raises heart rate and blood pressure.
+Walking after surgery is important.
+Patients should walk at least 3 times a day starting the day after surgery.
+Walking helps prevent blood clots from forming in your legs.
+Spending more time out of bed (walking or in a chair) than in bed is helpful because your lungs fill up with air, lowering the risk of fevers and pneumonia.
+Not walking enough is a major cause of fevers after surgery, so please do remember to walk at least 3 times every day.
+Patients should avoid strenuous activity for 4 weeks following surgery because that typically raises heart rate and blood pressure.
 For this reason, it can increase swelling or cause bleeding to start.

 The swelling in your throat that occurs after surgery can cause jaw pain or ear symptoms such as pain, pressure, or fullness.
 This is common and should improve within 1-2 weeks following surgery.
 It occurs because the soft palate and tonsils are next to the jaw and the small Eustachian tube that connects the space behind the eardrum to the top of the throat.
 Swelling in the throat can interfere with your ability to clear or pop your ears, and it can also be sensed by your body as pain coming from your ears even though the ears are not affected (a phenomenon called referred pain).